 U.S. Survey Feet Versus International Feet

-On a recent webinar that discussed the use of point clouds and modeling, I was impressed with my colleagues and the continuing steps they take to educate the profession about the process of accurate building documentation.
+In a webinar discussing the use of point clouds and modeling, I was impressed with my colleagues and the continuing steps they take to educate the profession about the process of accurate building documentation.
 However, one item which concerned me was the topic of working on large, campus-style projects.

 In the presentation, it was pointed out that the georeferenced point cloud did not match the constructed model, although both were supposedly working with the same coordinate system.
 It was decided that the best way to resolve the issue was to move the point cloud to the model, after it was repeatedly said that users may never move the point cloud.
 This highlights an important issue which is not being discussed within the industry: What are the working units of the programs we are all using?